Chuckieskillz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Count that word
 16-whatsnext - Display lines containing the pattern “root” and 3 lines after them in the file 17-hidethisword - Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+18-letteronly - Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well 15-countthatword - Display the number of lines that contain the pattern “bin” in the file /etc/passwd 6-third_line - Write a script that displays the third line of the file iacta.
+The file iacta will be in the working directory.
+You’re not allowed to use sed